 Stir the ingredients until the consistency turns thick and creamy.
 The mixture should not be runny.
 Otherwise, it may seep through the lace and affect the roots.

 3. Apply The Bleach Mixture

 Apply the bleach mixture around the entire front hairline.
 Swipe the brush gently and avoid pressing hard to prevent it from seeping to the roots.
-Leave the bleach on for 15-20 minutes.
+Leave the bleach on your lace front for 15-20 minutes.
 Watch the knots closely.
 The time may vary depending on the hair, so keep a close eye.